Ordered before 4:00 PM = delivered the next business day

 Are excipients in supplements safe?
 This is a question we often hear.

 The excipients added to our supplements have been thoroughly tested and approved by the European Food Safety Authority (EFSA).
-An acceptable daily intake (ADI) has been established for these substances, or the maximum amount that you can safely take per day.
-All excipients that we use are 100% natural, and therefore found to be safe for consumption.
+A Recommended Daily Allowance (RDA) has been established for these substances, which is the maximum amount you can safely consume per day.
+All excipients we use are 100% natural and therefore considered safe to consume.

 What excipients are in supplements?

-Excipients in supplements have certain properties and therefore fall into specific categories.
-We will discuss a number of these categories here and give examples of excipients that are frequently used and share our opinion.
+Excipients in supplements have specific properties and therefore fall into specific categories.
+Here, we'll discuss some of these categories, provide examples of commonly used excipients, and share our opinions.
 Are these excipients really necessary?

 Anti-caking agents

 The fine particles of a powder can clump together when they come into contact with moisture.
 To prevent this, anti-caking agents are used.
-These agents ensure that the powder with all the active ingredients is evenly distributed over the tablets or capsules.
-In addition, an anti-caking agent prevents the product from sticking to the machines and causing them to jam.
+These agents ensure that the powder, containing all its active ingredients, is evenly distributed throughout the tablets or capsules.
+Moreover, an anti-caking agent prevents the product from sticking to the machines and causing them to jam.

 Examples: silicon dioxide, microcrystalline cellulose and magnesium salts of natural fatty acids.